peter88213/nv_aeon2/docs/help/index.md

 -   the visible shape,
 -   the fraction illuminated.

-> [!NOTE]
+---

-> The moon phase calculation is based on a 'do it in your head' algorithm
+**Note**

-> by John Conway.
-In its current form, it's only valid for the 20th and
+The moon phase calculation is based on a 'do it in your head' algorithm by John Conway.
+In its current form, it's only valid for the 20th and 21st centuries.

-> 21st centuries.
+---

 ### Tools \> Aeon Timeline 2 \> Open Aeon Timeline 2